openworm/org.geppetto.docs/source/windowssetup.rst

 * *pip* for Python 2.7: `Installer <http://www.lfd.uci.edu/~gohlke/pythonlibs/#pip>`_

-* *OpenCL*: You can use `GPU Caps viewer <http://www.softpedia.com/get/Tweak/Video-Tweak/GPU-Caps-Viewer.shtml>`_ to check whether OpenCL (version 1.2) is already installed (tip: you can run some nice demos at the bottom of the OpenCL tab).
-If it is not there, update the driver of your graphics card to the newest version (`Intel <http://www.intel.com/p/en_US/support/detect/graphics>`_ and `Nvidia <http://www.nvidia.com/Download/index.aspx?lang=en-us>`_).
-Then, install the Intel SDK for OpenCL Applications (`Installer <https://software.intel.com/en-us/vcsource/tools/opencl-sdk>`_).
-Use GPU Caps viewer again to check that everything works.

 * *Maven*: `ZIP file <http://maven.apache.org/download.cgi>`_, please follow `these instructions <http://maven.apache.org/download.cgi#Installation>`_ - particularly, you have to set the M2 environment variable accordingly (What are environment variables?
 See below)

 * *git*: `Installer <http://git-scm.com/download/win>`_, make sure to select "Use Git from the Windows Command Prompt" during the installation